msteenhagen/mds-article/README.md

 # Installation

-1. Place `mds-article.cls` and `mds-article.def` in your LaTeX path.
+1. Place `mds-article.cls` and your own `mds-article.def` in your LaTeX path.

 2. Run `sudo texhash`